 Doctors’ current insurance problems are no different from those affecting:

 Other lines of insurance.
 Skyrocketing premiums and cancellations of homeowners’ policies are at crisis proportions in many states.
-In Texas, where insurance rates are going up 500 percent for some, Governor Rick Perry called the top three writers in his state (Allstate, Farmers and State Farm) “an insurance cartel” taking action “to bring the state to its knees.”
+In Texas, where insurance rates are going up 500 percent for some, The Governor called the top three writers in his state (Allstate, Farmers and State Farm) “an insurance cartel” taking action “to bring the state to its knees.”
 He has sued Farmers Insurance for deceptive trade practices leading to these astronomical rate hikes.
 Auto insurance, liability policies for small businesses and commercial properties and even health insurance policies are starting to experience steep increases as well.

 QUESTION: How can restrictions on U.S. jury awards in medical malpractice cases solve an insurance crisis that affects many other lines of insurance, including homeowners’, auto and health policies, and even insurance in other countries?